revoxhere/duino-coin/README.md

     <img src="https://img.shields.io/badge/Bitcointalk-555555.svg?style=for-the-badge&logo=bitcoin" /></a> bitcointalk thread is VERY outdated-->
 </p>

-<h2 align="center">Duino-Coin is a coin that can be mined with Computers, Raspberry Pis, Arduino and ESP boards and many more.</h2><br />
+<h2 align="center">Duino-Coin is a coin that can be mined with Computers, Raspberry Pis, Arduinos, ESP boards and many more.</h2><br />

 Key features:
 *   Supported by a large number of platforms 💻